Ludwig Norbert

 Ludwig Norbert (born 19 November 1983) is a French former professional footballer who played as a midfielder.
 His brother, Guillaume, also played professional football.

 Norbert started his career with English club Tottenham Hotspur, but after failing to settle he left the club in 2001 without having made a senior appearance.
-He joined Ligue 1 team FC Lorient, but again failed to break into the starting line-up and was loaned out to Scottish side Rangers in April 2002.
-A permanent move to US Créteil-Lusitanos followed in the summer of 2002 and he played five matches and scored one goal during his sole season with the club.
-Norbert signed for Angers SCO at the start of the 2003–04 season.
+He joined Ligue 1 team Lorient, but again failed to break into the starting line-up and was loaned out to Scottish side Rangers in April 2002.
+A permanent move to Créteil followed in the summer of 2002 and he played five matches and scored one goal during his sole season with the club.
+Norbert signed for Angers at the start of the 2003–04 season.
 He spent two years with Angers, making a total of 55 league appearances.
-Norbert later spent a season at LB Châteauroux, where he played one league game, before moving into amateur football with CEP Lorient.
+Norbert later spent a season at Châteauroux, where he played one league game, before moving into amateur football with CEP Lorient.